Former professor of nuclear medicine at the Klinikum Rechts der Isar, TUM Department of Medicine

 Prof. Schwaiger studied medicine at the FU Berlin and the University of Freiburg.
 His positions as physician and scientist led him to the UCLA School of Medicine (Los Angeles, USA) and the University of Michigan (Ann Arbor, USA), where he was professor of internal medicine until 1993.
 Prof. Schwaiger is a member of the Bavarian Academy of Sciences and Leopoldina.

-Prof. Schwaiger is founding director of the TranslaTUM and since 2016 medical director of the Klinikum Rechts der Isar from July 2016 to June 2021
+Prof. Schwaiger was founding director of the TranslaTUM (2017).
+He was medical director of the Klinikum Rechts der Isar from July 2016 to June 2021

 |1969 – 1975||Studies in medicine and doctorate, Freie Universität Berlin and Klinikum Rechts der Isar, TUM|

 |1976 – 1980||Assistent physician, TU Munich, Hospital Andino, Peru; Deutsches Herzzentrum, |

 |1981 – 1987||Assistent professor for radiological sciences, department of nuclear medicine, |

 |1987 – 1993||Director, cardiovascular nuclear medicine, since 1991 professor of medicine, |

 University of Michigan, USA

 |1993 – 2017||Full professor of nuklear medicine, Klinikum Rechts der Isar, TUM|